maurovanetti/inkfungus-template/README.md

 - The `MenuDialog` (another standard Fungus object) and all its childrens, grandchildren etc.

 You can and should customise these objects, to modify their appearance and behaviour.

+### Old versions

+In general, the Gateway does not seem to be too strictly dependent on the exact version of Unity, Ink or Fungus, because it's using basic functionalities of the three tools that did not evolve much.

+If you don't want to move on to Amanita (Fungus CE), [Fungus classic](https://github.com/snozbot/fungus/releases/) packages should also work, including *lite* versions.

+[Version 1.2.1](https://github.com/maurovanetti/inkfungus-template/releases/tag/v1.2.1) of this project works properly and no significant bug was found by the community so far.
+It is based on Unity 2021.3 and Fungus classic v3.13.8.

+Older versions and dependencies, though, are not supported and maintained.

 ## Basic features